Apple ITP 2.1 – What Happens Next?

 What Tealium Does

-(1) For Tealium’s Universal Data Hub service, you can CNAME your data collection endpoint to allow first-party server-side cookie identification of your visitors to persist (at least for now).
+(1) For Tealium’s Customer Data Hub service, you can CNAME your data collection endpoint to allow first-party server-side cookie identification of your visitors to persist (at least for now).

 (3) Tealium’s Tag Marketplace provides current and easy upgrades of your Tag Templates (if needed) for specific vendors who update their library code in response to Safari changes.